bjoern-janson/adaptive-metric-compiler/phase-transitions.md

 Instead, it occurs because the internal metric captures a previously hidden regularity in the environment.

-Once this regularity becomes explicit,
+Once this regularity becomes explicit:

 - search collapses,
 - prediction improves,